cppcoffee/libstacktrace/README.md

 The libstacktrace dependence on **libbfd** (Binary File Descriptor library).

-bfd build elf sections data, find the file name, function name and source line where the stack pointer is located based on the elf sections data.
+bfd build elf sections data, find the file name, function name, and source line where the stack pointer is located based on the elf sections data.

 bfd is provided by the **binutils** package, which can be installed in CentOS distributions with the following command: